Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 Does Your Startup Have Branding Guidelines?

-A branding guideline, or a brand style guide, or a style guide, is a document that details all the particulars of how your company presents itself to the world.
-It's a reference tool that enables your startup to be consistent in delineating what your brand looks, feels, and sounds like.
+A branding guideline, brand style guide, or a style guide is a document that details how your company presents itself to the world.
+It's a reference tool that enables your startup to consistently delineate what your brand looks, feels and sounds like.

 Your brand identity is your company's personality.
 It's how the world recognizes you.
 Its consistency helps establish trust.
 Inconsistency confuses and can alienate customers.

-You create all the visual guidelines your brand needs when you develop the logo, the color palette you use across all material, and the font styles and formatting specifics you will use.
+You create all the visual guidelines your brand needs when you develop the logo, the color palette you use across all materials, and the font styles and formatting specifics you will use.

-Your branding guidelines enable you to communicate in a consistent manner across all channels.
-And as your company grows, it will ensure that consistent communication comes from all teams in the company, including any freelancers brought in.
+Your branding guidelines enable you to communicate consistently across all channels.
+As your company grows, it will ensure consistent communication from all teams, including any freelancers brought in.

 At the bottom of this post, we've linked to a [free] social media branding checklist.
 You can download it by clicking on the button below.
 But first, let's discuss what a brand style guide is and why it matters.

 Your brand is the outward presentation of your company.
-It projects your identify and defines how clients, customers, and partners view you.
+It projects your identity and defines how clients, customers, and partners view you. best practices

 A brand style guide describes, defines, and gives examples of what your brand is to look like in all media channels.
 It is the primary blueprint for your company's personality and tone.
 It can include grammar, voice, word usage, and point of view.

 Creating a brand style guide is something many companies overlook.
 But, without a unifying guide, inconsistent and incorrect content and branding crop up.
 Over time this inconsistent messaging confuses your audience.
 And the difficulty of retracting wrong information or patching up a social media faux pas cannot be overstated.
-Once it's happened, it's happened and, like it or not, your brand has been diluted.
-Of course there are extenuating circumstances out of brands control, and mistakes happen.
-But, you can go a long way towards mitigating mistakes by taking the time to create a brand style guide up front.
+Once it's happened, it's happened, and, like it or not, your brand has been diluted.
+Of course, extenuating circumstances are out of the brand's control, and mistakes happen.
+But, you can go a long way towards mitigating mistakes by taking the time to create a brand style guide upfront.

 Essentials to include in a style guide

 Mission Statement: Your company mission should be established for all to see.
-Every thing members of your organization do should point back to your mission.
+Everything created should point back to your mission.
 Spell it out in your style guide for reference!

 Brand Voice: Think about how you want your company to sound.
 Professional.
 Energetic.
 Witty.
-You make the call, but then you need to make sure everyone's on the same page.
+You make the call, but then you must ensure everyone's on the same page.
 That way, the person drafting content for your company website doesn't sound completely different from the person answering company emails who doesn't sound completely different from the person doing your social media work whose voice should match the person...you get the picture.

 Logo and Company Name: Define and show examples.
-Show how to use your logo and company name in a variety of formats; color or black and white, transparent, on different backgrounds, etc. Include rules around placement, font, color, and size of any tagline used with your logo.
+Show how to use your logo and company name in various formats; color or black and white, transparent, on different backgrounds, etc. Include rules around placement, font, color, and size of any tagline used with your logo.
 Likewise, define what abbreviations are acceptable for your company name and when to use them.
 Do you have a name that requires capitalization?
-Spell it out (pun, intended) for your team so everyone is on the same page.
+Spell it out (pun intended) for your team so everyone is on the same page.

-Color palette: Provide HEX and RGB values for each color in your palette as well as the Pantone spec.
+Color palette: Provide HEX and RGB values for each color in your palette and the Pantone spec.
 Include recommended color combinations.

-Layout: Define where and how elements are positioned on a page and how they relate to each other.
+Layout: Define where and how elements are positioned on a page and how they relate.
 Establish margins, padding, gutters, or grid patterns of the overall layout.
-Create examples that illustrate the differences in pages or layout templates such as landing pages, product pages, and emails.
+Create examples illustrating the differences in pages or layout templates, such as landing pages, product pages, and emails.